ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Isabel Bohr and Heisenberg some people pointed out that Evening Grascow or Evening sorry, a macroscopic side.
 But this kind of the importance of noncommutativity is very universal, not especially in microsite, but it is a historical reason that we first find in mathematics in the microsite.
 But there is many, many phenomena which cannot be captured by the determinism or the classical probability theory.
-So I think the courier or something is just some kind of.
+So I think the qualia or something is just some kind of.

 53:57 _Nao:_
 Example.